zchee/golang-wiki/Modules.md

 * The module cache in Go 1.11 can cause this error, including in the face of network issues or multiple `go` commands executing in parallel (see [#26794](https://github.com/golang/go/issues/26794, which is addressed for Go 1.12)).
 You can copy $GOPATH/pkg/mod to a backup directory (in case further investigation is warranted later), run `go clean -modcache`, and then see whether the original problem persists.

-### Why does 'go mod init' give me the error 'cannot determine module path for source directory'?
+### Why does 'go mod init' give the error 'cannot determine module path for source directory'?

 `go mod init` without any arguments will attempt to guess the proper module path based on different hints such as VCS meta data.
 However, it is not expected that `go mod init` will always be able to guess the proper module path.